Need another balance transfer? Don’t feel ashamed

 Yes, you can transfer multiple balances to a new balance transfer card.
 You can also transfer balances from one 0 percent APR credit card to another or open up new credit cards to carry out multiple balance transfers.
 Depending on the issuer or card, you might also be able to move debts outside of credit cards through a balance transfer check or through an electronic transfer from another eligible account.

-That said, the number of balance transfers you’re able to complete is likely to be restricted by the amount of credit available on the balance transfer card less other balances.
-In some cases, balance transfer credit limits are lower than the main credit limit for traditional card transactions.
+The number of balance transfers you’re able to complete is also likely to be restricted by the credit limit on your new balance transfer card.
+You’ll have to take into account the balance you want to transfer plus the balance transfer fee associated with it and make sure it adds up to less than your credit limit.
+Plus, in some cases, balance transfer credit limits are lower than the main credit limit for traditional card transactions, so you won’t be able to max out your card’s entire credit limit to begin with.

-In addition, if you apply for several new balance transfer cards around the same time, your borrowing power could be curbed by your creditworthiness, as your credit is likely to take a small hit with each new inquiry.
-You may also be held back by a card issuer’s own rules on the number of balance transfers it allows or by rules limiting balances transfers between cards from the same issuer.
+If you apply for several new balance transfer cards around the same time with the plan of spreading your balances across multiple cards, your borrowing power could be curbed by your creditworthiness.
+This is because your credit is likely to take a small hit with each new card inquiry.
+You may also be held back by a card issuer’s own rules on the number of balance transfers it allows.

-If you’re a longtime cardholder, you may not have to apply for a new card to get this type of offer.
-Issuers are known to occasionally reach out to existing cardholders with balance transfer offers, though your rate may not be as low — or your intro period as long — as a new balance transfer credit card.
+Keep in mind: Instead of opening up multiple new cards, you may be able to get balance transfer offers on existing cards.
+Issuers are known to reach out to existing cardholders with balance transfer offers occasionally, though your rate may not be as low — or your intro period as long — as with a new balance transfer credit card.

 What are the risks of multiple balance transfers?